datacamp/courses-introduction-to-python/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Import package

-As a data scientist, you'll often be confronted with multi-dimension feature spaces to describe your data.
-As a refresher, let's do some basic geometry.
+As a data scientist, some notions of geometry never hurt.
+Let's refresh some of the basics.

-For a fancy clustering algorithms, you want to find the circumference $C$ and area $A$ of a circle.
+For a fancy clustering algorithm, you want to find the circumference $C$ and area $A$ of a circle.
 When the radius of the circle is `r`, you can calculate $C$ and $A$ as:

 $$C = 2 \pi r$$
 $$A = \pi r^2 $$